 Bergdahl was meanwhile court martialed and sentenced to a dishonorable discharge from the Army for abandoning his post.

-Five years after the Bergdahl-for-Taliban 5 swap, the U.S. pressured the Afghan government to release three senior leaders of the Haqqani Network and dozens of other Taliban prisoners in exchange for two American professors who were kidnapped by the Taliban.
+Five years after the Bergdahl-for-Taliban 5 swap, the U.S. pressured the Afghan government to release three senior leaders of the Haqqani Network and dozens of other Taliban prisoners in exchange for an American and an Australian professor, both whom were kidnapped by the Taliban.
 Among the Taliban leaders freed on Nov.
 19, 2019, were Haji Malik Khan, Sirajuddin’s uncle who was a top Haqqani Network leader and served as an emissary to the al Qaeda-allied Movement of the Taliban in Pakistan; Anas Haqqani, a brother of Siraj who served as a key propagandist, strategist, fundraiser in the Gulf, and ambassador for the Haqqani Network; and Qari Abdul Rasheed Omari, the Taliban’s military commander for southeastern Afghanistan.

 The 2019 prisoner swap was again hailed by U.S. officials as a key step in achieving an elusive so-called peace deal with the Taliban.
 Except the prisoner swap has not achieved this goal and in fact has emboldened the Taliban to reject calls to implement a cease-fire and negotiate with the Afghan government.